rlucente-se-jboss/harden-eap-7.1/README.md

 Next, run the scripts to install EAP 7.1 and set `JAVA_OPTS` to override the default `java.security` policy file.
-The overridden file will set the Bouncy Castle FIPS as the first provider and enable "FIPS mode" for the SunJSSE provider.
+The overridden file will set Bouncy Castle FIPS as the first provider and enable "FIPS mode" for the SunJSSE provider.

     ./clean.sh